daehruoydeef/GreekAlphabetLearner/README.md

 This repository provides the source code for the GreekAlphabetLearner tool which is written in Java

-This is my first project JavaFX project and is aimed for People who try to learn a diffrent Alphabet.
+This is JavaFX project is aimed for People who try to learn a diffrent Alphabet.
 Instead of using old notecards you can just place your images inside _/symbols_ and start learning your Alphabet.
+You need to recompile the project to get a working jar or you could just run it as it is.

 ### Usage